Allen-piexl/JailbreakZoo/README.md

-# JailbreakZoo: Survey, Landscapes, and Horizons in the Jailbreaking of Large Models
+# JailbreakZoo: Survey, Landscapes, and Horizons in Jailbreaking Large Language and Vision-Language Models

 ## Introduction